 Captain Glidden was a wealthy ship owner, merchant and an original director of the Union Pacific Railroad.
 Born in Newcastle in 1805, he went to sea at the age of twelve and ultimately became partner in the firm of Glidden and Williams, which operated some of the best known clipper ships in the middle of the 19th century.
 Glidden lived in Newcastle and Boston and was frequently in England, a possible source of acquaintance with the British architect Henry Vaughan.

-Vaughan came to America on Glidden’s packet Atlantic Clipper and lived with the Gliddens in the large, white house on Glidden Street, called Riverside.
-During this time he designed not only St. Andrew’s Church, but also a large Georgian home for the Glidden family at the end of Glidden Street, named Gladisfen. which was inspired by the Lady Pepperell house in Kittery Point, Maine, the Vassall-Longfellow house in Cambridge, Massachusetts and the Pierce House in Lincoln, Massachusetts.
+Vaughan came to Boston in 1881 on Glidden’s packet Atlantic Clipper.
+He came to Newcastle, and while there, he lived with the Gliddens in the large, white house on Glidden Street, called Riverside.
+During this time he designed not only St. Andrew’s Church (the 1st parish church he designed in this country), but also a large Georgian home for the Glidden family at the end of Glidden Street, named Gladisfen. which was inspired by the Lady Pepperell house in Kittery Point, Maine, the Vassall-Longfellow house in Cambridge, Massachusetts and the Pierce House in Lincoln, Massachusetts.